 Floyd and Peg’s children are privileged to have had parents that gave them the tools to succeed in life, both professionally and personally.
 They specifically recall summer building projects, a profession carried on by existing generations of the family.
 Floyd and Peg have left a legacy with their children, and community, of service, love, and fun.

 - Graduating senior from Mt.
 Pleasant High School

 - Demonstrate academic ability with a minimum 3.0 grade point average

-- Admitted to an accredited college or university
+- Student has been admitted to and will attend an accredited college or university

 - Be planning a career in the field of music